openfaas/docs/docs/cli/logs.md

 # Function Logs

-Via an extensible API, OpenFaaS provides access to function logs via the Gateway API and the CLI.
+Via an extensible API, OpenFaaS Provides access to function logs via the Gateway API and the CLI.
 This provides a simple and consistent way to access function logs regardless of your orchestration provider.

 The log provider for Kubernetes `faas-netes` fetches records directly from the Kubernetes API, so it will give similar output to `kubectl logs -n openfaas-fn deploy/function`.